chikakoto/facial-expression-recognition/reports/final_report.md

 #### 6.1.1 Testing accuracy comparison

-To compare the results achieved by four simple Machine Learning algorithms, we use EigenFace, FisherFace and HoG data as described in 5.
+To compare the results achieved by four simple Machine Learning algorithms, we use Eigenface, Fisherface and HoG data as described in 5.
 Methods section.
 The following figure shows the test accuracy for each Machine Learning algorithm.
-Among SVM, EigenFace was the highest score, however, the training accuracy was 99% which means that the result is way overfitting.
+Among SVM, Eigenface was the highest score, however, the training accuracy was 99% which means that the result is way overfitting.
 Therefore, HoG of 47% testing accuracy with 53% training accuracy makes the best result for SVM.
 HoG is also the highest for KNN with 51% accuracy.
 We use a small number of neighbors for this comparison, therefore training accuracy becomes 99%.
 Overall, the highest test accuracy is 51% for the Random Forest algorithm.
 Accuracy for most models is below 50%, which seems bad, however, it is acceptable compared to the 22% benchmark.

 ![Figure 13](figures/figure13.png)